 The program is named for UC Los Angeles botanist and professor Mildred E. Mathias, one of the founders of the NRS.
 Since its inception in 1988, more than 400 UC students have received nearly $800,000 in Mathias Grant funding.

-We are now accepting applications for the 2018-19 Mildred E. Mathias Graduate Student Research Grant Program.
+Application information for the 2019-2020 Mildred E. Mathias Graduate Student Research Grant Program will by posted in July 2019.

 More information about eligibility, application procedures, and evaluation criteria can be found here.